-Recommendations are retrieved from the recommendation engine with RESTful requests that rely on the HTTP GET method.
+Recommendations are retrieved from the Personalization server with RESTful requests that rely on the HTTP GET method.
 The result can a list of item IDs that can then be used to call the underlying CMS or shop system and postload the necessary information for the rendering process.

 For fetching recommendations, authentication is disabled by default, and it must be disabled when you use JSONP for response handling.
 If authentication is enabled for recommendation requests and you want to change this, contact firstname.lastname@example.org.